How to move a refrigerator

 Take measurements of the doorways and the refrigerator’s height, width and depth to confirm whether it will fit.
 If the refrigerator is too large, you must detach the doors of the refrigerator and/or your home.
 Due to the presence of a water line and electrical connections between the refrigerator’s cabinet and doors, a professional should handle this process.
 Moving a fridge can be complicated, much like moving a piano.

-Move the refrigerator — this is best done by at least two people with an appliance hand truck, which can be purchased (or rented) at big box stores like The Home Depot, Ace Hardware, Tractor Supply Company and Uline.
-You can also call your local hardware store to see if this type of hand truck is available.
-Place the side of the refrigerator (never the front or rear) against the hand truck (resting the fridge on its front or back can cause damage to its screen, handles, water dispenser, buttons, compressor, condenser coils and other parts that are essential for the fridge to function).
+Once it is prepped to move, place the side of the refrigerator (never the front or rear) against your hand truck (resting the fridge on its front or back can cause damage to its screen, handles, water dispenser, buttons, compressor, condenser coils and other parts that are essential for the fridge to function).

-The doors should be replaced immediately after the refrigerator is successfully moved out of the space if you had to remove them.
+If you had to remove them, the doors should be replaced immediately after the refrigerator is successfully moved out of the space.
 Leaving the doors off during transit can create issues with the seal when they’re reinstalled at the destination.
 To keep the refrigerator doors closed during transport, you can use ratchet straps or plastic wrap.
 You should not apply tape directly on the refrigerator, as it can leave behind a residue.

 Use a ramp if necessary to move the refrigerator from the hand truck into a van or truck.
 Secure the refrigerator in place with ratchet straps, and pad the appliance with moving blankets, ensuring that the fridge is not lying or leaning against its front or rear.